weeta-code/weeta-code/README.md

 * 🎒 UMass Amherst class of 2028
 * 🧑🏽‍💻 Major in Computer Science
 * 🔭 I’m currently working on ...
-ESGenius an AI-powered portfolio optimization tool that integrates ESG scores and financial metrics to create sustainable, high-performing investment strategies.
+Project Newton; an AI powered, leetcode-like mathematics practice tool featuring mathematics from the undergrad level and beyond.

 ## Languages/Skills(In order of proficiency):